To vote in Lewis & Clark County, Montana, you must be:

 Complete a voter registration application to update the address or name on your voter record.
 Sign the form and return it in person or by mail to the election office, 316 N Park Ave, Rm 168, Helena, MT 59623.

 Any registered voter may vote by mail by submitting a completed application for absentee ballot.
-A voter may request to receive an absentee ballot for one specific election, or sign up to receive absentee ballots for every election now through January of the next even-numbered year.
+A voter may request to receive an absentee ballot for one specific election, or sign up to receive absentee ballots for every election.
+When a voter moves to a new address, they must update their information and again select whether or not they would like to be on the absentee list.

 The application must be signed and delivered to the election office, 316 N Park Ave, Rm 168, Helena, MT 59623.
 The signed application may also be sent by email or faxed to 406-457-8598.